CodePushGo/website/src/content/blog/en/compliance-checks-in-cicd-for-capacitor-apps.md

 -   **Automate code scans to identify and block non-compliant updates**
 -   **Use monitoring tools to track compliance and notify the team of issues**

-> "Capgo is a must-have tool for developers who want to be more productive.
+> "CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding review for bug fixes is golden." - Bessie Cooper [\[1\]](https://capgo.app/)

 ## App Store Compliance Automation